Monte Paschi ignored warnings over risk, documents show

 They have also raised growing questions about how managers at the bank were allowed to avoid action by regulators despite a growing array of warning signs that the situation was spinning out of control.

-The bank has said that complex trades which only came to light recently could cost it 720 million euros ($970.42 million).
+The bank has said that complex trades which only came to light recently could cost it 720 million euros (£615.7 million pounds).

 Several senior sources at the bank said the finance department, run by an executive named Gian Luca Baldassarri operated like a bank-within-a-bank, loading up on complex derivative trades and risky hedges with little oversight from top management.